4 Beautiful Winter Hiking Ideas in Southern Saskatchewan

 Coniferous trees provide natural protection from the wind.
 With appropriate lightweight layers of wool, silk or synthetic clothing, hiking is a simple, warm way to explore nature.
 Physical activity generates ample warmth, too.
 The three-layer system is designed for fluctuating body temperatures.

-Share your favourite trails and winter adventures with us by using #ExploreSask on Facebook and Instagram.
+Share your favourite trails and winter adventures with us by using the hashtag #ExploreSask on Instagram.